 And, of course, Kilkenny is among “the fastest gunmen in the West,” said to be “faster than Hickok or Hardin” with “the nerve of Ben Thompson.”
 We hear that he killed his first man at the age of sixteen “in a fair stand-up fight.”
 No one knows for sure how many he’s killed since, though some speculate that it is between eighteen and twenty-nine (in the 1947 version, these estimates are qualified by “not counting Indians and Mexicans”).
 Whatever his tally, Kilkenny will add seven more during the course of The Rider of Lost Creek.
 It's all in a day's work.
 As Kilkenny himself puts it, “I’ve killed men.
 Most of ’em needed it, all of ’em asked for it.”

 And we meet Cain Brockman.
 Brockman is an implacable foe here, but he becomes a stalwart friend in later novels, despite the fact that Kilkenny kills Cain's twin brother Abel in The Rider of Lost Creek.
-We hear about Brockman's size, strength, speed with a gun, and fighting prowess, but his main purpose in The Rider of Lost Creek is to serve as the punching bag in an epic fistfight with Kilkenny at the end of the book.
+We hear about Brockman's size, strength, speed with a gun, and fighting prowess, but his main purpose in The Rider of Lost Creek is to serve as the punching bag in an epic fistfight with Kilkenny.

 We are also introduced to Jaime Brigo, who is described as “A big Yaqui half-breed who can sling a gun as fast as the Brockmans, track like a bloodhound, and is loyal as a Saint Bernard.”
 He has “a dark, Indian, strangely handsome face” and “perfect teeth.”
 He works for Nita Riordan, the main love interest, and as someone puts it, “If she says ‘Kill him,’ he would.
 Anybody.
 He moves like a cat, and nobody wants any part of him.”
 What are we to make of it that the only Native American in the story is a “half-breed” who is described in animal terms?
 Louis L’Amour was a product of his time (as are we all), and he perpetuated stereotypes of Native Americans that were useful to our national myth-making and helpful in selling pulp fiction.
 Perhaps the best we can say is that L’Amour never treated Native Americans with pity or contempt; they are always portrayed as tough warriors, proud people, and superior to the whites in their ability to survive in the deserts and wildernesses of the West.